achance/GAB19/README.md

 ![Create a Workspace 2] [Create2]

-[Create2]: https://github.com/achance/GAB19/blob/master/Screenshots/CreateWorkspace2.PNG?raw=true "Create a Workspace"
+[Create2]: https://github.com/achance/GAB19/blob/master/Screenshots/CreateWorkspace2.PNG?raw=true "Create a Workspace 2"

 6. Wait a few moments for the creation to complete.
 You can track the status through the notifications.
 7. Once the setup is complete, select your newly created workspace.

 ![Create a Workspace 3] [Create3]

-[Create3]: https://github.com/achance/GAB19/blob/master/Screenshots/CreateWorkspace3.PNG?raw=true "Create a Workspace"
+[Create3]: https://github.com/achance/GAB19/blob/master/Screenshots/CreateWorkspace3.PNG?raw=true "Create a Workspace 3"